Meet the Staff

 Joan has been entertaining audiences and instructing students in the Bay Area for over 30 years as a piano and voice teacher, choir director, actress, fund-raiser, theatre producer, composer and arranger.
 A native of Russell, Kentucky, she graduated from Eastern Kentucky University with a B.M.E. degree in voice and piano.
 Joan is a member of the Music Teachers’ Association of California and serves as President of the Mount Diablo Music Education Foundation.
 Besides LMUMC, Joan is also the accompanist for College Park High School, Pleasant Hill, Queen of All Saints, Concord, Jordan Middle School, Palo Alto, Palo Alto Children’s Choir and entertains at various venues in the Bay Area.
 In 2014, Joan received a Jefferson Award for ‘keeping music alive’ in the Mt.
 Diablo Unified School District.
 “Music changes our lives.
 Studies have shown that music stimulates the brain and reduces stress.
 It connects us all together and I’m grateful I’m part of that connection”.

 Neil Scott Wade is a fourth generation United Methodist, Oakland native and proud graduate of St. Elizabeth High School in Oakland.
 At a young age, Neil developed a love for music and performing arts that has been enriched by many Bay Area programs such as the Black Repertory Theatre, Alvin Alley Dance Camp, and The Young Musician’s Program at UC Berkeley.
-Currently, Neil is studying music and shares leadership in Taylor Memorial United Methodist Church’s Taylor Anointed Praise Choir in Oakland.
+Currently, Neil is studying music and shares leadership in Taylor Memorial United Methodist Church in Oakland with Taylor Anointed Praise Choir & is the founder and creative director for their praise dance troop, Taylor’s Wings.

-Neil credits his mother Marie Wilson, candidate for ordination in the United Methodist Church as the wind beneath his wings and his biggest supporter.
+Neil credits his mother, Rev. Marie Wilson-Johnson, pastor of Sonoma UMC.
 It was her support and encouragement that helped him to discover his gifts and talents in theater, dance and vocal performance.

 Neil’s future plans include completing his BA in Music and forming a community choir for Bay Area youth.